jcherubino/dotfiles/README.md

 $endif

 ```
+- On Linux systems, run `sudo apt-get install vim-gtk` to allow vim to access
+system clipboard
 - Finally open vim and in normal mode run the command `:PlugInstall` to install all listed plugins
 # setup (tmux)
 - Install `tmux` and run the command `./.vim/tmux/link_conf_file.sh` to use the tmux conf file listed in the .vim directory